jeBoyKevin/kwetter/backend/accountservice/README.md

 **MyUserDetails**

 Implements `UserDetailsService` in order to define our own custom *loadUserbyUsername* function.
-The `UserDetailsService` interface is used to retrieve user-related data.
-It has one method named *loadUserByUsername* which finds a user entity based on the username and can be overridden to customize the process of finding the user.
+The `UserDetailsService` interface is used to retrieve account-related data.
+It has one method named *loadUserByUsername* which finds a account entity based on the username and can be overridden to customize the process of finding the account.

-It is used by the `DaoAuthenticationProvider` to load details about the user during authentication.
+It is used by the `DaoAuthenticationProvider` to load details about the account during authentication.

 **WebSecurityConfig**